Internal medicine

 Anaphylaxis Measures

-Who Cannot Be Vaccinated or Requires Caution
+Those Who Cannot Be Vaccinated or Require Caution

 Contraindications